Networking & Infrastructure

 1/ Shared secret / API Key#

 This is the most popular option and is used by companies like Supabase, Firebase, and Stripe to secure their own APIs.
 In this solution the backend requires a secret that is known only by the gateway.
 This is usually an opaque key sent as a header on every request to the origin.
 Zuplo adds this to the request - the client is never aware of the secret.
-An example of how to set this up, including using Environment Variables to store the secret is included in Step 1 - Setup a Basic Gateway.
+An example of how to set this up, is show in the Securing your Backend with a Shared Secret article.

 2/ Federated Authentication#